naninovel/docs/docs/en/guide/integration-options.md

 ### Script Asset Reference

-In case you'd like to reference scenario script assets in your custom systems (for example, to play dialogues or cutscenes), be aware that storing script path directly is fragile, as it depends on the script file location and name.
+If you'd like to reference scenario script assets in your custom systems (for example, to play dialogues or cutscenes), be aware that storing a script path directly is fragile as it depends on file location and name.

 Instead, use the asset reference (GUID).
 The reference won't change when the associated file is moved or renamed.
-To resolve script path from GUID use `ScriptAssets.GetPath` method.
-We also have a built-in `ScriptAssetRef` property drawer, which allows assigning script assets directly to the serialized fields for convenience.
+To resolve a script path from a GUID use `ScriptAssets.GetPath` method.
+Naninovel also provides a `ScriptAssetRef` property drawer, allowing assigning script assets directly to serialized fields for convenience.

-Below is a component from our [integration sample](/guide/samples#integration), which, when applied to a game object on scene, will start playing specified script when player collides with the trigger:
+Below is a component from the [integration sample](/guide/samples#integration) that starts playing a specified script when the player collides with a trigger:

 ```cs
 public class DialogueTrigger : MonoBehaviour